luau-lang/luau/docs/_posts/2021-07-30-luau-recap-july-2021.md

 We now track only a single one that should be fixed next month.

 Another false positive error that was fixed involves tables with __call metatable function.
-We no longer report an error when this method is invoked and we'll also make sure that given arguments match the function definition:
+We no longer report a type error when this method is invoked and we'll also make sure that given arguments match the function definition:
 ```lua
 --!strict
 local t = { x = 2 }